coachshea/neo-pipe/readme.md

 the "food chain" this variable was set then it would affect all lower level buffers until overwritten by a "closer" variable.
 Therefore, it is often a good idea to be explicit.
-Because the actual value does not matter except for being other than 'top' or 'bottom', user can set it to number 0, to an empty string, or to anything that helps them remember the intent (i.e. 'clear', 'new', 'foobar', etc.)
+Because the actual value does not matter except for being other than 'top' or 'bottom', users can set it to number 0, to an empty string, or to anything that helps them remember the intent (i.e. 'clear', 'new', 'foobar', etc.)

 npipe\_com
 ----------

-The npipe\_com command is the actual command through which the text will be sent (either continuously running or through a series of one-offs).
+The npipe\_com command is the actual command through which the text will be sent, either continuously running or through a series of one-offs.

 **important note**